AdliRaihan/GTA5SPE/README.md

 # GTA5SPE
 2 Days since development
 #### Started : 15 Jan 2022
-#### Last Update : 16 Jan 2022
+#### Last Update : 17 Jan 2022

-GTA 5 Mod

-I'm not planning to create this into full release

-## How To Install
+## How to install

-since this mod is not done yet but it's playable, RPH wont detect this mods because i havent done with the assembly properties yet. but if you want to play with this mod you can just put this thing into plugins folder  `..\Grand Theft Auto V\plugins\`. you have to use at least the latest version of RPH, if RPH not updating its version you can check LSPDFR.
+This mod is not yet detected by RPH, but you can install it anyway, just put in your plugins folder ex: `..\Grand Theft Auto V\plugins\`. you have to use at least the latest version of RPH, if RPH not updating its version you can check LSPDFR.
+While in the game open up console `f4` and type `LoadPlugins (my mods).dll`

 RPH: https://ragepluginhook.net/Downloads.aspx?Category=1

 LSPDFR : https://www.lcpdfr.com/downloads/gta5mods/g17media/7792-lspd-first-response/

+## Hotkey

+  `B` : 3rd eye

 ## Performance
-While developing I use my old rig with Intel i5 5200u + 8gb ram + 930m the fps not that bad

-super low (60fps)

-super high (20-30fps)
+Tested perfectly in old rig with 60+ fps on low graphics, the only thing is suttering is when the first time you load a module, lets say you open up 3rd eye. it'll make your game freeze 0.25s - 1s until the module is loaded but this only happens once. the second time you load the module you won't experience this effect.

+also this depends on your setup.

-## Features
+## Feature

-### Character Tools:

-[+] Cursor (3rd eye) press (G)

-[~] Inventory

-### Basic needs :

-[+] Thirst

-[+] Hunger

-[-] Energy

-[-] Mental

-### Information :

-- to fill your thrist just press `G` and hover to coffe vendor / juice vendor and then press `E`.
-Cost you $125

-- to fill your hunger just press `G` and hover to doughnut and then press `E`.
-Cost you $125
+#### Gameplay Effects

+- Fueling system
+- basic needs (WIP)
+- jobs (WIP)

+#### Gameplay penalty

+- You can't hijack car which has driver inside
+- If you stealing any car you'll get chase by cops
+- WIP

+#### Jobs

+These jobs are not having any blips, you need to finds the npc by yourself.

+- Selling car

-- to earn money you can steal any car and go to specific spot to turn on your 3rd eye and hover to the vehicle you want to sell, and press (e) or you can hunt any animals that are contains `A_C`.
-Beware though, they pay you by generated number * rarity (luck).
-Or you can just be taxi driver
+  Just steal any car on the street and go to industrial places, there is 1 NPC standing still. turn on your 3rd eye, put the vehicle near the npc and press `G` to sell the car. the prices are random!
-(from the game, this mod not provide that / not yet).

-- ALL VEHICLE WHO HAS DRIVER INSIDE IS LOCKED this may cause conflict to main mission.
+  **HINT** : Helicopter Cutscenes main mission
+- Stealing car

+  Go to gas station where you can also wash your car, find the **odd** guy in front of the store. turn on your 3rd eye, press `G` and steal the objective car, go back to gas station.

+  **NOTE** : this mission/car job need $10k, and while you doing this mission after stealing the obj car you'll get chased by police (3 stars). **HINT** : you can't lose the cops just make sure the cops don't see you when you handover the car.

+- Hunting

+  kill any animals, open 3rd eye and press `G`.

-## Take Notes
+## Devlog
-[+] Already implemented

-[-] Not yet

-[~] In Progress

-Hopefully i can keep updating once a week from now
+17 Jan 2022

+I have to change the whole structure for performance purposes, disabling Basic needs because this need inventory first.